sustech-cmp/sustech-cmp.github.io/workshop/2025-winter/index.md

 #### 7. Axions: From theoretical prediction to dark matter candidates - Allan Mo (莫雨波)

+**Abstract:** Axions are hypothetical particles proposed to resolve the strong CP problem in quantum chromodynamics and are considered strong candidates for dark matter.
+This presentation introduces their theoretical origin through the Peccei-Quinn mechanism, their key properties, and their cosmological role.
+We highlight axion production in the early universe and their potential as cold dark matter.
+Current and future experimental efforts, such as ADMX and CAST, are also discussed.
+This talk provides a concise overview of axions, linking theory to ongoing searches and their significance in addressing fundamental physics challenges.

+**Biography:** Allan Mo is an undergraduate student in Department of Physics,  SUSTech, works with Prof. Christina Gao in SUSTech, and Shenghua Yu in the National Astronomical Observatories of the Chinese Academy of Sciences.
+He is interested in the research of cosmology, dark matter and gravitational waves.

+#### 8. Brewing the Universe: Understanding Dark Matter Mechanisms and Gravitational Wave Signals through Coffee-Making Analogies - Fa Peng Huang (黄发朋)

 **Abstract:** Motivated by current status of dark matter search, we discuss the new dark matter production mechanism through the cosmic phase transition dynamics and its associated gravitational wave signals.

 **Biography:** Fa Peng Huang (黄发朋) is an Associate Professor and Ph.D. supervisor at Sun Yat-sen University.
 After receiving his Ph.D. from Peking University in 2015, he conducted postdoctoral research at the Institute of High Energy Physics, the Institute for Basic Science in Korea, and Washington University in St. Louis, USA.
 In 2021, he returned to China to join the School of Physics and Astronomy.
 His research focuses on particle cosmology, particle astrophysics, and gravitational wave physics.
 He has published over 30 papers in journals such as Phys.
 Rev. Lett. and Phys.
 Rev. D. His work primarily explores the properties and cosmological effects (such as the generation of matter-antimatter asymmetry and dark matter) of two crucial scalar particles in fundamental physics—the Higgs particle and the axion—using complementary signals from gravitational waves, radio telescopes, and particle colliders.

-#### 8. Brewing the Universe: Understanding Dark Matter Mechanisms and Gravitational Wave Signals through Coffee-Making Analogies - Fa Peng Huang (黄发朋)

-**Abstract:** TBA

-**Biography:** TBA

 #### 9. Dark matter, dark energy and their impact on large-scale structure of the Universe - Qi Yang (杨祺)